sonam13/summer-trainning/test1/solution.rst

     $ python add.py

-We made two more change in this example.
+We made one more change in this example i have made one omre change

+i hab